- Close section

 These flawed practices have distorted the academy, and in doing so have had profoundly negative consequences for society.
 That concerns us in our dual identities as professional economists and citizens, and it is this concern that motivates the founding of the journal.

 This openness to all forms of Keynesianism reflects a desire to avoid intellectual sectarianism, which we think has afflicted past Keynesian discourse.
-In our view circumstance and ability certainly contributed to the success of the classical macroeconomics counter-revolutionaries, but so too did intellectual and sociological failure among Keynesians.
+In our view, circumstance and ability certainly contributed to the success of the classical macroeconomics counter-revolutionaries, but so too did intellectual and sociological failure among Keynesians.
 Their tendency to apply arbitrary litmus tests and engage in intellectual sectarianism did a disservice to their project, and in doing so did disservice to society.
 We want to avoid repeating that history.

 The contract with the journal publisher, Edward Elgar, was signed in 2011.
 We, the founding editors, are very happy with this timing as 2011 marked the seventy-fifth anniversary of Keynes' General Theory.
 The founding of the Review of Keynesian Economics is a fitting tribute and celebration of this anniversary.
 It is also part of the deeper response needed to meet these challenging economic times.

-The journal will be dedicated to the development of Keynesian theory and policy.
+The journal is dedicated to the development of Keynesian theory and policy.
 In our view, Keynesian theory should hold a similar place in economics to that held by the theory of evolution in biology.
 Many individual economists still work within the Keynesian paradigm, but intellectual success demands institutional support that can leverage those individual efforts.
-The journal aims to offer such support by providing a forum for developing and sharing Keynesian ideas.
+The journal offers such support by providing a forum for developing and sharing Keynesian ideas.
 Not only does that include ideas about macroeconomic theory and policy, it also extends to microeconomic and meso-economic analysis and relevant empirical and historical research.
 We see a bright future for the Keynesian approach to macroeconomics and invite the economics profession to join us by subscribing to the journal and submitting manuscripts.

 - Louis-Philippe Rochon Associate Professor of Economics and Director of the International Economic Policy Institute, Laurentian University, Canada